 Swim in a rainforest

 Take a bus from Port Douglas (or drive if you have a car) to Mossman Gorge, 80 kilometres (50 miles) north of Cairns.
 Sitting within the World Heritage-listed Daintree National Park, this section of rainforest is both accessible and extraordinarily beautiful.
 Pack your swimming costume and wade into the clear waters that flow around the shaded Mossman River's smooth granite boulders.
 Keep an eye out, too, for the cassowary – a native Australian bird that can grow to be as tall as a human.
-A shuttle bus transfers visitors between the car park and the gorge (AUD$9.10 for the day).
+A shuttle bus transfers visitors between the car park and the gorge.

 Take time out in Airlie Beach

 Airlie Beach is a beautiful beach town, snuggled up against a rugged patch of coastal rainforest, with a well deserved reputation for great nightlife.
 Hire a bicycle to explore Conway National Park, a magnet for magnificent birds such as emerald doves, sulphur-crested cockatoos and buff-breasted paradise kingfishers, which fly down from Papua New Guinea to nest in the park's termite mounds.
-Rent a bike from Fun Rentals (from AUD$10 for two hours).
-In Airlie Beach quench your thirst at Denman Cellars Beer Café, which stocks more than 800 types of beer.
+Rent a bike from Whitsunday Adventures and visit the Airlie Beach Information Centre for bike routes.
+In Airlie Beach quench your thirst at Denman Cellars Beer Café, which stocks more than 300 types of beer and cider.